 The threshold for medical expenses is just 7.5% for the 2019, 2020, and 2021 tax years.

 This threshold would double to $19,500—7.5% of $260,000—if she were married to someone who earned the same $130,000 in income and she and her spouse filed jointly.
 This kind of increase could quite possibly put this deduction out of reach for some filers.

 Charitable contribution deductions are limited to no more than 60% of your AGI if you donate cash.
 The limit drops to 30% for other types of donations.
 This limit is obviously more generous when you’re married, so you can double up on your incomes and file a joint return.
 You could give away and claim a deduction for $156,000 if you and your spouse both earned $130,000, but you could only donate $78,000 if you’re single and earned $130,000, assuming you’re that generous.

 Your filing status isn’t just an issue at tax time.
 It’s critical all year, particularly if you marry or divorce in mid-year.

-Form W-4 details how many allowances you want to claim.
-The more allowances you claim, the less is withheld from your paychecks… but then you could end up owing the IRS a bundle at the end of the year because enough wasn’t withheld to cover what you’ll ultimately owe.
+Form W-4 details how much income you want to have withheld from your paycheck.
+You may opt to have less tax withheld from your paychecks, but then you could end up owing the IRS a bundle at the end of the year because not enough was withheld to cover what you’ll ultimately owe.

-Likewise, if you claim fewer allowances than you’re entitled to because your W-4 says you’re single, not married, more of your pay will be withheld for taxes.
-You’ll get that money back as a tax refund, but you’d effectively be using the IRS as an interest-free savings account all year.
+Likewise, if you withhold more tax than you'll ultimately owe—because your W-4 says you’re single, not married—more of your paycheck will be withheld.
+You’ll get that money back as a tax refund, but you’d effectively be using the IRS as an interest-free saving account all year.

-There’s little you can do about this dilemma if you’re divorced or married on December 31 because the year is history.
-Update your W-4 to reflect your current marital status for the new year, or as soon as possible if you marry or divorce mid-year.
+There’s little you can do about this dilemma if you’re divorced or married on December 31 because the year is over.